Paddling in French Waters

 c) “Hauturier” Over 6 Nmiles This zone is forbidden for Kayaks

 Additionally, all other “Beach craft and craft not registered” are restricted to the area from the shore out to 300 meters.
-This highlights the necessity of registration for French Kayaks
+Kayaks and Sit on tops under 3.5 Meters Long also fall into this category.

-Whilst this appears a bit restrictive, in fact it means that you can make an open crossing of up to 12 Nautical miles (ie 6 miles from either coast) This offers some of the best paddling in Europe
+Whilst this appears a bit restrictive, in fact it means that Two paddlers can make an open crossing of up to 12 Nautical miles (ie 6 miles from either coast) This offers some of the best paddling in Europe

 a) Basique.
 The regulations require the following ‘minimal ‘ items of equipment to be carried.